IQSS/askdataverse/askdata/README.md

 * *what is the average number of days between admission date and death?*
 * *calculate the severity by gender*

+and if you use the data from [Example 3](https://askdataverse.shinyapps.io/askdata/?fileid=6570377&siteUrl=https://dataverse.harvard.edu) in the above:
+* *what is this data about?* may fail (answering `This data is about astrophysics`) as the system looks at the first rows without further indication.
+But forcing it to go deeper may work.
+Try this (eventually twice):
+* *Look at the first 100 rows and tell me what is this data about*
+* *calculate the abundance of different disciplines*

 etc, the limit is your creativity... and the LLM ability to answer!

 Enjoy